wallacemyem/gsuite/api.md

 ## Actions

 Actions are queueable classes that encapsulate logic and tasks.
+After applicable actions, the cache will be flushed.

 ### Accounts